zeeshan-amjad/Algorithms/Gale-Shapley-Algorithm/README.md

-#Gale Shapley Algorithm to solve the Stable Matching Problem
+Gale-Shapley Algorithm to solve the Stable Matching Problem.